vicgalle/gpt-j-api/README.md

 Just ssh into a TPU VM.
 This code was only tested on the v3-8 variants.

-First, install the requirements and get the weigts:
+First, install the requirements and get the weights:
 ```
 python3 -m pip install -r requirements.txt
 wget https://the-eye.eu/public/AI/GPT-J-6B/step_383500_slim.tar.zstd